Skip to content

 on donations from food rescue organizations or charitable gifts from

 the community, often near the end of shelf life.
-Fresh produce is often
+Fresh produce is often in high demand and choice is often limited.
+Join the movement

 towards improved community health and greater food equity